CHAPTER 10: THINKING AHEAD

 APPLICATIONS FOR NEXT SEASON

 We were fortunate this year to have applications pile in during the months of September and October.
-The truth is that most Toronto parents are very timely in getting in their applications for the next summer.
-Our American, European and other Canadian families tend to wait awhile and this puts them at a clear disadvantage.
 Please get in your application for next year as soon as possible!
-There is little harm in sending it in since your deposit is refundable up to April 1 of that year, except for a minor administrative fee.
-It guarantees your child’s space at camp and their cabin placement is given priority.
+It guarantees your child’s space at camp is given priority.
 NOTE: If you wish to change sessions the next season often the cabin request cannot be met, since we must first give priority to those campers from last summer in that session.

 WHICH SESSION DO I CHOOSE?

 Many campers choose to stay the entire summer at Manitou.
-Each session, of course, has it’s own special traditions.
-Whether it is Manitou games, carnivals, colour wars, midnight specials, extended canoe trips, inter-camp trips, ski shows, both sessions are purposely programmed to be as challenging and exciting as the other.
+Each session has its own special traditions.
+Whether it is Manitou games, carnival, midnight specials, extended canoe trips, inter-camps, Community Week, or the famous World Games, both sessions are purposely programmed to be as exciting as the other.